stevengill/bolt-js-webinar-jan-2021/README.md

-# Frontiers 2020 Developer Tools Demo App
+# Jan 2021 Webinar Bolt-js Demo App

 This is a quick example app showing off some of the functionality available in bolt-js.

 Local development requires a public URL where Slack can send requests.
 In this guide, we'll be using [`ngrok`](https://ngrok.com/download).
 Checkout [this guide](https://api.slack.com/tutorials/tunneling-with-ngrok) for setting it up.

-Before we get started, make sure you have a development workspace where you have permissions to install apps.
-If you don’t have one setup, go ahead and [create one](https://slack.com/create).
-You also need to [create a new app](https://api.slack.com/apps?new_app=1) if you haven’t already.
+Before we get started, make sure you have an Enterprise Grid sandbox to deploy and test your application.
+You can submit the [sandbox request form](https://api.slack.com/go/sandbox) to be provisioned two sandboxes.
+You also need to [create a new app](https://api.slack.com/apps?new_app=1) if you haven’t already in one of the sandbox workspaces.

 ## Install Dependencies